When to help Squirrels

 When to leave alone

-An adult squirrel approaching people for food
+An adult or juvenile squirrel approaching people for food

 A squirrel which appears 'frozen' or is making a squawking noise

 Squirrels can give you quite a nasty bite so should always be handled with care.
 Never simply pick one up with your bare hands.
 Cover the squirrel with a thick towel and try to “shuffle” it gently into a box turned on its side.
-That way you don’t need to actually pick the squirrel up.
-If this isn’t possible or the squirrel has injuries which doing this may make worse, use the towel to ensure the squirrel cannot see your hand before picking it up.

 Your average cardboard box may not be sufficient to contain an angry squirrel.
 They regularly gnaw through wood so making a hole in cardboard is easy in comparison.
 Many rescues will have a tale to tell about needing to extract an angry squirrel from behind someone's brake pedal!
-Try to find a cat carrier or at least a very heavy duty box to put him into and give him a towel for comfort too.
+Try to find a cat carrier or at least a very heavy duty box to put them into and give them a towel for comfort too.
 Place the box somewhere warm and quiet and keep children and pets away.

 It is not generally necessary or advisable to provide food and water if you are getting the squirrel to a rescue quickly.
 Feeding a shocked, ill, or weakened animal can cause lethal complications.
 Never attempt to force feed water and never offer cow’s milk or alcohol to any wildlife.